Isle Brevelle: History

 As the colony changed hands from France to Spain, the spelling of the Brevel surname changed to Brevelle.
+Records kept by the Spanish Crown (and later by the United States of America after the Louisiana Purchase) changed the names of the Brevelle family members to reflect the new spelling: Jean Baptiste Brevelle.
 The Brevelle Plantation grew to become one of the largest plantations in the South producing cotton, tobacco, indigo, lumber, bear grease, cattle, and food crops.

-The Louisiana Creole community is made of descendants of French and Spanish colonials, Africans, Native Americans, and Anglo-Americans.

 Nicolas Augustin Metoyer (1768–1856), was the son of Marie Thérèse Coincoin and Claude Thomas Pierre Métoyer, and he has been considered the "grandfather" of the community of Isle Brevelle.
-He was born into slavery and remained in bondage (initially to Don Manuel Antonio de Soto y Bermúdez and wife Marie des Nieges de St. Denis DeSoto) until 1792, at the age of 24.
+He was born into slavery and remained in bondage (initially to Don Manuel Antonio de Soto y Bermúdez, and wife Marie des Nieges de St. Denis DeSoto) until 1792, at the age of 24.
 Around this same time his mother, Marie Thérèse Coincoin was also freed from enslavement and they, as a family started collecting local land, which eventually amassed to 6,000 acres.
-At the center of this collected land was Isle Brevelle.
+At the center of this collected land was Isle Brevelle (formerly the Brevelle Plantation).
 During this era and in this location, mulatto people lived similarly to white Southern planters, in large mansions with expensive furniture, and in some cases they held their own slaves.
 Nicolas Augustin Metoyer's home no longer stands, but the church he built, St. Augustine Parish still does.